 Route::post('/charge', 'PaymentController@charge');

-We will create the controller PaymentController
+I will create the PaymentController

 Generate Stripe Card Elements